sdsc/website-summer-institute-2019/_sections/homepage-1-header.md

 # SDSC Summer Institute 2017

-### One week of classes on all aspects of Supercomputing and Data Science to accelerate your path from Data to Discovery, 31 July - 4 August 2017, San Diego Supercomputer Center
+### One week of classes on all aspects of Supercomputing and Data Science to accelerate your path from Data to Discovery, July 31 -  August 4, 2017, San Diego Supercomputer Center

 &nbsp;